srl-labs/containerlab/docs/manual/codespaces.md

 #### Billing

-It is always a good idea to periodically check how much you are spending with Codespaces against the free tier quota.
-Your billing information is available in the [GitHub settings][billing].
+It is always a good idea to periodically check how much of the cpu-hours you've consumed and check the remaining quota.
+Your billing information is available in the [Billing settings][billing].

 ![billing](https://gitlab.com/rdodin/pics/-/wikis/uploads/4bf6eb89bd3b4f2d4b05ecdc3ab22675/image.png){.img-shadow}

-The panel indicates that 10 cpu-hours out of 120 available were consumed in the current month' period and the codespaces environments occupy 8.15 GB of storage out of 15 GB included.
-So far it is all well within the free tier limits.
+The screenshot shows that 10 cpu-hours out of 120 available were consumed in the current month' period and the codespaces environments occupy 8.15 GB of storage out of 15 GB included.
+So far it is all well within the free tier limits.[^5]

 /// note
 All users by default have a $0 spending limit[^4], which means that if you exceed the free tier limits, your environments will be stopped and you will **not** be charged.
 You can change this limit to a higher value if you want to be able to use Codespaces even after you exceed the free tier limits.